BehshadR/Colorectal-Cancer-Histology-Transfer-Learning-and-Fine-Tuning/README.md

 Texture tiles from colorectal cancer histology.

-Biological 8-class classification problem.
+* This is a biological 8-class classification problem.
+* The dataset consists of 5000 images

-"Classification of textures in colorectal cancer histology. " "Each example is a 150 x 150 x 3 RGB image of one of 8 classes.")
+* Each example is a 150 x 150 x 3 RGB image of one of 8 classes.

+"Classification of textures in colorectal cancer histology.

 Link to Page: https://www.tensorflow.org/datasets/catalog/colorectal_histology